OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

 To refresh a REST API service:

-1. In the **Logic** tab, expand the **Integrations** folder and then **REST**.
+1. In the **Logic** tab, expand the **Integrations** folder and then expand **REST**.

-2. Under **REST**, right-click the REST API and select **Refresh REST API...**.
-In this example, the name of the REST API is **SoccerTeam**.
+2. Under **REST**, right-click the REST API and select **Refresh REST API**.
+In this example, the name of the REST API is **Customers**.

     ![](images/ss-rest-refresh-1.png)

 3. In the Refresh REST API popup, click **Yes**.

     When you click **Yes**, any changes made to the previous version are lost.

     ![](images/ss-rest-refresh-confirm-2.png)

-4. Enter the REST API URL or upload a new specification, and click **Add Methods**.
+4. Enter the REST API URL or upload a new file, and click **Refresh Methods**.

     In this example, the URL points to a JSON file that contains the complete list of REST methods.

     ![](images/ss-rest-refresh-URL-3.png)

 5. Select the methods you would like to consume.

     Note that:

     * The methods you select overwrite previously consumed methods for the service.
-Be sure to select all methods you want to consume, even if they haven't changed.
+Ensure you select all methods you want to consume, even if they haven't changed.
-    * The following settings are NOT overridden when you refresh:
+    * The following settings are **not** overridden when you refresh:

         * Basic authentication
         * Advanced settings (Date Format, On Before Request and On After Response)
         * HTTP headers

-    The method format displays as **method name [/relative endpoint]** and, if applicable, **(outdated)**.
+    The method format displays as **method name/relative endpoint** and, if applicable, **(outdated)**.

     Where:

     * method name = the method you may select to consume or update
-    *  [/relative endpoint] = endpoint relative to the base URL
+    *  /relative endpoint = endpoint relative to the base URL
     *  (outdated) = if applicable, identifies methods that were previously imported but no longer exist in the latest specification

     This example shows all available methods selected. **AllGoalKeepers** shows as outdated, which means you can't select it.